 - Online Training Offered Broadly by the MacPherson Institute: As a TA, you are also welcome to register for any upcoming online workshops noted on the Training tab on MacPherson Institute’s Teaching Remotely website.

 - MacPherson Institute’s Five EDUCATN Courses: The MacPherson Institute is proud to offer Teaching and Learning Certificates of Completion for graduate students and postdoctoral fellows.
 Throughout their studies, these individuals may earn one, or both, of two certificates of completion offered.
 The Teaching and Learning Foundations Certificate of Completion requires completion of EDUCATN 600: Essential Skills in Teaching and Learning I and EDUCATN 650: Peer-Evaluated Teaching Experience.
 The Teaching and Learning Scholar Certificate of Completion requires these two courses, in addition to three others, namely EDUCATN 700: Essential Skills in Teaching and Learning II, EDUCATN 751: Principles and Practices of University Teaching, and EDUCATN 760: Self-Directed Study.
 All courses are free, zero-unit, pass/fail, graduate-level courses.
 Graduate students register in Mosaic, postdoctoral fellows by emailing firstname.lastname@example.org and requesting that their name be added to a class list.
-Registration generally opens one month before the beginning of each team (i.e., on August 1, December 1, and April 1 for the Fall term, but they, and the other courses, will be offered again in the Winter 2021 term, registration opening on December 1, 2020.
+Registration generally opens one month before the beginning of each team (i.e., on August 1, December 1, and April 1 for the Fall, Winter, and Spring/Summer terms respectively).
 Registration is first come, first served.
 There are no waitlists maintained for the courses.

 Online Teaching Development Resources